Clubs & Activities

 We will be starting in January 2021.
 Join us for some fun games, acting tips and improvisation skills.
 Discussions around everything theatre.

-Meetings will be on Monday afternoons from 3-4pm.
+Meetings will be on Monday and Thursday afternoons from 3-4pm.

 If you are interested in joining, please email Kim Parson at firstname.lastname@example.org

 Students assist the yearbook club advisors with taking photos, designing layout pages, proofreading and promoting the sales of the yearbook.
 This years’ club will be completely virtual via a zoom meeting twice a month on Tuesday afternoons from 3pm-4pm.
 The meetings will increase in frequency as the year progresses.
 This is a fun way for in-school students, as well as remote students to get involved with GHHMS and bring their own creativity to this years’ yearbook.

 If you are interested in joining the Yearbook Club, please email Mrs. Crocker, email@example.com or Mrs. King, firstname.lastname@example.org.